SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Introduction

 \section{Introduction}

 Graph-structured data plays a central role in many scientific domains, including drug discovery, materials science, and genomics.
-These fields produce large volumes of complex, structured information that can be naturally represented as graphs, where nodes correspond to entities (e.g., atoms, molecules, genes) and edges capture their relationships (e.g., chemical bonds, interactions).
+These fields produce large volumes of complex, structured information that can be naturally represented as graphs, where nodes correspond to entities (e.g., atoms, molecules, genes) and edges capture their relationships (e.g., chemical bonds, interactions, and regulatory relationships).
 Graph Neural Networks (GNNs) have transformed the modeling of such data by operating directly on graph structures, enabling state-of-the-art predictions of molecular properties, material characteristics, and biological interactions.
-In drug discovery, for example, GNNs have been applied to property prediction \citep{xiong2020attentive}, molecular design \citep{jin2018junction}, and drug–target interaction prediction \citep{lim2019predicting}, with increasing adoption by the pharmaceutical industry to accelerate a development pipeline that typically exceeds \$1 billion and a decade of effort \citep{vamathevan2019applications}.
-Similar advances have been reported in materials science, where GNNs help identify compounds with desirable structural and functional properties \citep{karamad2020orbital}.
+In drug discovery, for example, GNNs have been applied to property prediction \citep{xiong2019pushing}, molecular design \citep{jin2018junction}, and drug–target interaction prediction \citep{lim2019predicting}, with increasing adoption by the pharmaceutical industry to accelerate a development pipeline \citep{vamathevan2019applications}.
+Similar advances have been reported in materials science, where GNNs help identify compounds with desirable structural and functional properties~\citep{karamad2020orbital}, such as crystalline stability, band gaps, and mechanical strength.

-Despite this progress, a fundamental challenge remains largely unsolved: \emph{imbalanced regression} on graphs.
-While imbalanced classification has received significant attention in graph learning, the regression setting has been comparatively neglected \citep{almeida2024overcoming, xia2024novel,ribeiro2020imbalanced, liu2023semisupervisedgir}.
-Yet, many scientific problems involve continuous targets where the most valuable outcomes are rare.
+Despite this progress, a fundamental challenge remains unsolved: \emph{imbalanced regression} on graphs.
+While imbalanced classification has received significant attention in graph learning, the regression setting has been comparatively neglected \citep{almeida2024overcoming, xia2024novel,ribeiro2020imbalanced, liu2023semi}.
+Yet, many scientific problems involve continuous targets where the most valuable information comes from rare samples.
 Standard GNNs and other machine learning methods typically optimize for average performance across the full label distribution, which leads to poor accuracy in these rare but scientifically important regions.
-Classical oversampling techniques can mitigate imbalance but often fail to preserve the intricate topological and chemical properties of molecular graphs, limiting their practical effectiveness.
+Common data augmentation methods with graph contrastive learning (e.g., edge perturbation, node dropping) are inadequate since they destroy biochemical structures.~\citep{zhang2025decoydb,wang2022molecular, magar2022auglichem}.
+Another challenge lies in \emph{embedding-based augmentation methods}, which often generate synthetic molecules in latent spaces that lack interpretability and offer no guarantees of structural validity.
+As a result, the augmented samples will unlikely correspond to chemically realistic molecules.